victorywwong/tinyurl-serverless/README.md

 ![Diagram](diagram.svg)

 The TinyURL Serverless Application has the primary objective as a URL shortening application built for highly scalability and reliability yet low maintenance from onset.
-The project captures key architectural advantages that comes with severless approach to applications.
+The project captures key architectural advantages that comes with serverless approach to applications.
 It comprises of infrastructure components, code structure, deployment techniques, testing approaches, and operational practices for a production-grade AWS based solution.

 Written in Node.JS, CloudFormation and built using the AWS Serverless Application Model.
 It is comprised of these components: